On the exponential stability of Beck's Problem on a star-shaped graph: Problem formulation and preliminaries

-The goal in the paper, clearly, becomes then one of proving that the solution of \eqref{eq_09}, that is the solution for suitably smooth initial conditions in the sense that ${{x}}\left(0\right)=x_0\in\bm{D}\left(T\right)$, is such that \eqref{eq_10} is satisfied, and so decays exponentially to zero as $t\rightarrow\infty$.
+The goal in the paper now clearly becomes one of proving that for solutions of \eqref{eq_09} we have \eqref{eqnewa1}.
+For this, according to our programme stated in the Introduction, we must check whether equality in \eqref{eqwwr456} holds and condition \eqref{eqwwr457} is satisfied.
+We must first however check to see if \eqref{eq_09} is well posed.